duke-libraries/steady/README.md

     ```

 3. Specify that steady should use the copy of stead on your computer during development.
-In the steady directory on your computer run this command:
+In the steady directory on your computer run this command, with the path to stead on your computer:
     ```
-    $ bundle config local.stead /Users/cl334/workspace/ruby_workspace/stead
+    $ bundle config local.stead /path/to/stead
     ```

 4. Check that you can run the Steady application locally.
 From within the steady directory on your computer, run this command: